client9/client9-website-2017/content/post/20170409-css-system-font-stack-sans-serif-native-v1.md

   /* 4 */ sans-serif;
 ```

-This is what is looks like on your browser:
+This is what it looks like on your browser:

 {{< font-sample "font-family: -apple-system,BlinkMacSystemFont,segoe ui,helvetica neue,sans-serif;" >}}